MurdQ25/herb-database/CONTRIBUTING.md

 # Contributing to Herb Database 🌿 | tryherbals.com

 Thanks for helping the **Herb Database** at [tryherbals.com](https://tryherbals.com)!
 This free, no-login project shares herb knowledge (500 herbs now, 30,000 later) with links to buy herbs.
+Funded by vendor links and sponsored guides, we keep it private and free.
 Whether you love herbs or code, you can make tryherbals.com better.

 ## 📋 How Can I Help?